A Brief History of Allergic Asthma

 Like asthma, allergies have been around for a very long time.
 Yet, unlike asthma, allergies weren't defined until fairly recently.
 Still, there are historical accounts that can lead you to believe that allergies, like asthma, were recognized by ancient civilizations.

 Perhaps the first known recording of an allergic reaction occurred in ancient Egypt.
-About 2640 B.C.
-King Menses of Egypt was reported to have died after being stung by a wasp.
+About 2640 B.C., King Menses of Egypt was reported to have died after being stung by a wasp.

-Ehrlich explains that in 1819 Dr. John Bostock defined hay fever as a disease that caused inflammation of the upper respiratory tract that lead to the annoying symptoms.
+In his book, Ehrlich explains that in 1819, Dr. John Bostock defined “hay fever” as a disease that caused inflammation of the upper respiratory tract, leading to the annoying symptoms.
 Ultimately, however, we would learn that the condition really didn’t cause a fever and little to do with hay.
 Bostock was describing the condition we now know as seasonal allergies.

 The first real scientific discovery of allergies came in 1902, when two French scientists injected dogs with a small amount of extract from the sea anemone (a flower-like marine animal).
 Nothing happened.
 But a week later they repeated the procedure in exactly the same way -- and watched as the dogs developed severe reactions.
 The dogs had somehow become sensitive to the formerly harmless substance.
 The scientists had caused and observed an allergic recation.